 On August 7, 2024, Bulgaria passed a resolution amending its education system.
-Due to these legal changes, it is now prohibited to promote or discuss topics related to the LGBTIQ+ community in schools.
+Due to these legal changes, it is now prohibited to promote or discuss topics related to the LGBTQIA+ community in schools.
 The rationale behind these changes?
 The need to protect children from exposure to “non-traditional sexual orientation, ” the national decision makers say.
 This decision has sparked significant debate, both domestically and internationally, raising concerns over its potential impact on children’s rights and its alignment with European and international legal frameworks.

 Proponents of the legislation argue that it upholds traditional values and protects students from content they consider inappropriate for school settings.
-However, QUEST, along with numerous human rights organizations and NGOs focused on children’s rights, is concerned that this move may restrict fundamental rights, particularly for LGBTQI+ students, and create an environment that fosters discrimination and exclusion.
+However, QUEST, along with numerous human rights organizations and NGOs focused on children’s rights, is concerned that this move may restrict fundamental rights, particularly for LGBTQIA+ students, and create an environment that fosters discrimination and exclusion.

 A ban on children’s rights